DigiBP/Team-Apples/README.md

 The first event automatically creates a new Lead in Ximiqs CRM-System.
 Since there’s no notification, the new leads must be checked.
 After the other two events, a new lead must be created.
 Then an initial email with the following content is sent:

 - A link to book a live demo
-- Mention of the possibility to request a trial-License
+- Mention of the possibility to request a trial license
 - The pricing model

 If the customer requests a live demo, an appointment will be automatically generated.
 The live demo takes place.
 If the customer requests a trial license, the license will be sent to them.
 After 30 days, another reminder email including the price information is sent to the customer.
 If there is still no feedback, after 14 days, the lead is closed as lost.